 Prepping Your Ring

 - Before you get started, read all the instructions on the Grafix Shrink Film package so you have a good understanding of how the product works.
 The film is slippery to stamp on, so you’ll need to be careful.
-(The package mentioned you could sand some types of film before stamping… in my experience, this just made the ink bleed.
+(The package mentioned you could sand some types of the film before stamping… in my experience, this just made the ink bleed.
 But it might be worth doing your own experiments!)
-Place the stamp straight down without wiggling it, and lift straight up.
+Place the stamp straight down without wiggling it, and lift it straight up.
 Allow the ink to dry before coloring.